Gangster Disciples–Black Disciples conflict: Major killings

+Murder of Odee Perry (2011)

+On 11th August 2011, Black Disciple Odee Perry was shot in 6400 block of South King Drive by Gangster Disciple Gakirah Barnes.
+After Perry‘s death, the Parkway Garden Homes would be named "O'Block" in his honor.

-Death of Lil JoJo (2012)
+Murder of Lil JoJo (2012)

 On September 4, 2012, 18-year old Joseph J. Coleman, more known as rapper “Lil JoJo”, was shot dead while riding his bike around a neighborhood.
 His killing was not long after he uploaded the song “3HunnaK” to YouTube.
 The killing of Coleman has shown to have worsened the conflict between the two gangs.

 Rapper Chief Keef, who was still living in Chicago at the time, was thought to have been the killer, or someone involved in the killing, by Coleman’s mother.

-Death of Gakirah Barnes (2014)
+Murder of Gakirah Barnes (2014)

-In 2014, 17-year-old GD member Gakirah "KI" Barnes, a feared assassin linked to multiple murders, was shot dead in Woodlawn, allegedly by King Von, stoking the feud.
+In 2014, 17-year-old Gangster Disciple Gakirah "KI" Barnes, a feared assassin linked to multiple murders, was shot dead in Woodlawn, allegedly by Black Disciple King Von, stoking the feud.

 Murder of FBG Duck (2020)

 On August 4, 2020, Carlton "FBG Duck" Weekly was ambushed and killed in Chicago's Gold Coast by O-Block BD members, tied to his diss track "Dead Bitches."
 Six O-Block members—Charles Liggins, Kenneth Roberson, Christopher Thomas, Marcus Smart, Tacarlos Offerd, and Ralph Turpin—were convicted in January 2024 for murder in aid of racketeering.
+An O‘Block Leader, King Von allegedly put a $100,000 bounty on FBG Duck, per FBI files.
 FBG Duck's mother, LaSheena Weekly, sued Lil Durk, King Von's estate, and OTF in 2024, claiming they fueled violence for profit.

-Killing of King Von (2020)
+Death of King Von (2020)

-On November 6, 2020, BD rapper Dayvon "King Von" Bennett died in an Atlanta, after jumping rapper Quando Rando and being shot by affiliate Timothy "Lul Tim" Leeks.
-An O-Block leader, Von allegedly placed a $100,000 bounty on FBG Duck, per FBI files.
+On November 6, 2020, BD rapper Dayvon "King Von" Bennett died in an Atlanta, after jumping rapper Quando Rondo and being shot by affiliate Timothy "Lul Tim" Leeks, however it was unrelated to the conflict with the Gangster Disciples.

+Murder of Dontay "DThang" Banks Jr. (2021)

+BD Rapper Dontay Banks Jr., the older brother of Lil Durk who performed as DThang, was killed at Club O, where multiple shots were fired and lots of weapons recovered on June 5th 2021, according to Harvey spokeswoman Giavonni Nickson.
+Shortly before Banks was shot, a Harvey police officer heard gunfire and noticed a person with a gun at the club at 17038 S Halsted Street, Nickson said.
+Seven months later, Stephon Mack, a member of the Gangster Disciples and leader of the Smashville GD faction would get killed in retaliation for DThang's murder.